 If you're looking to save time and effort, an already-cooked turkey simplifies one of the major projects involved in preparing Thanksgiving dinner.
 But pre-cooked doesn't mean you're off the hook entirely when it comes to preparation and food safety.

-Here's what you need to know to ensure that you safely heat up your ready-to-serve turkey, avoiding the spread of foodborne illness.
+Here's what you need to know to ensure you safely heat up your ready-to-serve turkey, avoiding the spread of foodborne illness.
 Following directions will ensure you'll be dining on the best pre-cooked turkey possible.

 Video of the Day